trevorwslee/wasm_calculator/README.md

 </html>
 ```

+Note that without the above mentioned `Trunk.toml` config file, Trunk will in fact look for `index.html` as the template.

-Your WASM code will be "mounted" to  `<body>` of this `index.html`, lets see it working
+Your WASM code will be "mounted" to  `<body>` of this `trunk.html`, lets see it working
 ```
 trunk serve --open
 ```

-This will run the Trunk server serving the `index.html` merging with whatever WASM code that is specified in `main.rs`
+This will run the Trunk server serving the `trunk.html` merging with whatever WASM code that is specified in `main.rs`

-The server will keep running, and hot update the page whenever `index.html` or `main.rs` changed
+The server will keep running, and hot update the page whenever `trunk.html` or `main.rs` changed

-Say, change `<body>` of `index.html` to
+Say, change `<body>` of `trunk.html` to
 ```
 	  <body><h3>&mdash; WASM Calculator &mdash;</h3></body>
 ```